epiccurious/jade-diy/README.md

 ## Why Should I NOT Read This Guide?

-1. You have questions about how to use the Jade hardware wallet.
+- You have questions about how to use the Jade hardware wallet.
 Refer to the manufacturer's documentation or contact them instead.

-2. You can't be bothered to learn how to operate a computer.
+- You can't be bothered to learn how to operate a computer.
 We will be using the Terminal.

-3. You are not willing to use Linux.
-(This guide only supports Linux Ubuntu for now but planning to add macOS support soon.)
+- You are not willing to use Linux.
+(This guide only supports Linux Ubuntu for now but planning to add macOS support soon once I iron out the brew dependencies.)

 ## Why Should I Read This Guide?